dsoto/ENSP-337-notes/practical-elements.md

 have between the outside temperature and the inside temperature without providing any energy from the heating system.

+## Heating Degree Days

+This metric provides a simple way to distill a year's worth of temperature data to a single number that is useful for energy estimations.

 # Reading
 - Energy for Sustainability Chapter 6 Energy Efficiency for Buildings
 - Building Science, Pohl, Chapter 3 and 4